 - 1 in 3 business owners believe that workplace disorganization leads to less productivity

-- 3 in 4 owners with struggling or failing businesses believe disorganization has affected their company’s productivity
+- 3 in 4 owners with struggling or failing businesses believe the lack of small business organization has affected their company’s productivity

-Rather than just share survey results or tips from experts, we’ve collected the voices of real and recovering disorganized small business owners from across the country and asked them to share their thoughts on how disorganization has impacted their business and what tips they have for other business owners.
+Rather than just share survey results or tips from experts, we’ve collected the voices of real and recovering disorganized small business owners from across the country.
+We asked them to share their thoughts on how disorganization has impacted their business and what tips they have for other business owners.

 “Build your business for your lifestyle and not your lifestyle for your business.”
 Joe Pardo www.SuperJoePardo.comClick to tweet

 Krista Neher, CEO of Boot Camp Digital can relate.
-“There are so many small business owners literally grow into disorganization.
+“There are so many small business owners that literally grow into disorganization.
 It’s a natural function of growing the business.
-“With so many competing priorities and being accountable only to yourself it is easy to let things slip… Something is one day late, then suddenly a week overdue.”
+“With so many competing priorities and being accountable only to yourself it is easy to let things slip.
+Something is one day late.
+Then suddenly it’s a week overdue.”

 “I shudder to think about how much business I lost by forgetting proposal deadlines and not getting back to clients when I said I would.Krista Neher, CEO of Boot Camp Digital “